tal6203/REACT-SAFE-FLIGHT/README.md

 2. Start the client application.
 3. Open your web browser and navigate to `http://localhost:3000` to access the SAFE-FLIGHT application.

+## Deployment

+### Deployment Links

+- **Frontend**: Deployed on Netlify at [safe-flight.netlify.app](https://safe-flight.netlify.app/)
+- **Backend**: Deployed on Koyeb

+### Using Docker (Optional)

+1. Ensure Docker is installed on your machine.
+2. Navigate to the `Server` directory:
+    ```bash
+    cd Server
+    ```
+3. Build the Docker image for the server:
+    ```bash
+    docker build -t safe-flight-server .
+    ```
+4. Run the Docker container for the server:
+    ```bash
+    docker run -d -p 8080:8080 safe-flight-server
+    ```
+5. Navigate to the `Client` directory:
+    ```bash
+    cd Client
+    ```
+6. Build the Docker image for the client:
+    ```bash
+    docker build -t safe-flight-client .
+    ```
+7. Run the Docker container for the client:
+    ```bash
+    docker run -d -p 3000:3000 safe-flight-client
+    ```

+### Manual Deployment

+1. Deploy the server application to Koyeb or your preferred Java hosting service.
+2. Deploy the client application to Netlify or your preferred static site hosting service.

+### Continuous Deployment

+For continuous deployment, you can set up CI/CD pipelines using GitHub Actions, Jenkins, or other CI/CD tools to automate the deployment process whenever new changes are pushed to the repository.

 ## Technologies Used

 ### Client